codesharedot/dex-price/README.md

-# insolar price
+# kin price

-Gets the insolar price with Python (from JSON).
+Gets the kin price with Python (from JSON).

 https://pythonbasics.org